Teen Titans season 1: Cast and characters

 The first season employs a cast of five main voice actors.
 Scott Menville provided the voice of Robin, the Titans' leader and martial arts expert.
 Greg Cipes voiced Beast Boy, a green-skinned shapeshifter who can change into any animal.
 Cyborg, the half-robot half-human technological genius of the Titans, was portrayed by Khary Payton.
 Tara Strong played Raven, a sorceress from Azarath whose powers are triggered and controlled by her emotions.
 Starfire, a Tamaranian princess who still struggles to acclimate to Earth customs, was voiced by Hynden Walch.
 Walch also provided the voice for Blackfire, Starfire's older sister, in the episode "Sisters" while Menville played Robin's alter-ego Red X in the episode "Masks".

 In addition to the main cast, the season also employs several guest voice actors.
 Actor Dee Bradley Baker provided the voice effects for Cinderblock, a humanoid concrete monster, appearing in two episodes of the season.
-Baker also provided the voice of Plasmus in the episode "Divide and Conquer."
+Baker also provided the voice of Plasmus in the episode "Divide and Conquer".
+The episode "Sisters" featured the voices of David Sobolov and Rino Romano respectively as Cron and Kai, members of the Centauri police who came to Earth to capture Blackfire.
 Veteran actor Ron Perlman played Slade, the season's main villain, appearing in six episodes.
 The episode "Final Exam" featured the vocal talents of Lauren Tom, who voiced H.I.V.E. members Jinx and Gizmo, and Kevin Michael Richardson, who provided the voice of Mammoth.
-Tom also voiced Gizmo in the episode "Car Trouble."
+Tom also voiced Gizmo in the episode "Car Trouble".
 In the episode "Forces of Nature", Stuart Scott Bullock, better known as S. Scott Bullock, provided the voice of Thunder and Quinton Flynn provided the voice for Lightning.
 Thunder and Lightning are supernatural brothers who use their powers to cause mischief-they would later become allies of the Titans in Season 5.
-In the episode "The Sum of His Parts", Tom Kenny, the voice of SpongeBob SquarePants in the Nickelodeon series, provided the voices of Mumbo Jumbo and robot hermit Fixit, the episode's main villains.
-Recurring villain Dr. Light, voiced by character actor Roger Bumpass, debuted in the episode "Nevermore."
+In the episode "The Sum of His Parts", Tom Kenny, the voice of SpongeBob SquarePants in the Nickelodeon series of the same name, provided the voices of Mumbo and robot hermit Fixit, the episode's main villains.
+Recurring villain Dr. Light, voiced by character actor Rodger Bumpass, (the voice of Squidward Tentacles) debuted in the episode "Nevermore".
 Keith Szarabajka filled the voice of Trigon.
-He later returns in Season 4 as the season's main villain, important to that season's story arc.
+Trigon returns in Season 4 as the season's main villain, important to that season's story arc.
 Tracey Walter lent his voice to the main villain of the episode "Switched", Puppet King.
 The episode "Deep Six" featured the vocal talents of Clancy Brown (who portrayed the villain Trident), veteran actor and comedian Dave Coulier (who played Tramm and Captain), and actor and writer Wil Wheaton (who voiced fellow hero Aqualad).
 The episode "Mad Mod" featured English actor Malcolm McDowell providing the voice of the titular character.
-Actor and singer James Arnold Taylor provided the voices for Cash and Sammy in the episode "Car Trouble."
+Matt Levin and James Arnold Taylor provided voices for Cash and Sammy respectively in the episode "Car Trouble".
+Taylor also provided the voice of the episode's villain Overload.